 Subscribers and beneficiaries should be aware of the difference between the contributed amounts and the accumulated income amount; Contributions withdrawn are not taxed, however, Educational Assistance Payments (EAPs) which is the accumulated income (gains on contributions) are taxed at the hands of the beneficiary.
 This is ideal, since the beneficiary ie. the student, typically has little or no income and deductions for education which therefore results in being taxed a small amount to nothing at all.

 Subscribers and beneficiaries should know what their withdrawal limitations are; typically subscribers are allowed to withdraw a maximum of $5,000 of accumulated income within the first 13 weeks and then after the 13 weeks subscribers are allowed to withdraw as much as of the accumulated income.
 Check with Customer Service who can verify your limitations.

 What if post-secondary is not in the cards?

 RESPs are usually a long-term investment approach, parents sometimes ask “What if my child does not go to school?”
 Don’t collapse, or withdraw funds from your RESP plan; your plan may be opened for up to 35 years after the year you opened your account; so the beneficiary may decide to atten post-secondary education later on.
 However, if you do decide to collapse your plan, keep in mind that the government grant (if applicable) is returned back to the government, contributions are tax-fee but the accumulated income is added to the subscriber’s gross income tax of 20%.
 Many group plans have additional flexibility options where you can transfer the funds to a sibling or into your or Spousal RRSP account, always explore your options.

-Always check with Heritage Customer Service who can verify the terms of your RESP.
+Always check with Customer Service who can verify the terms of your RESP.
 Not all providers offer the same terms and many RESP providers offer flexible options.
-Contact Heritage Customer Service or your Representative for more details.
+Contact Customer Service or your Sales Representative for more details.